 Louise is course leader for MA Graphic Design and Inclusive Practice Partnership Lead for the School of Art and Media.
-She also works as an independent arts project director, with a particular interest in interdisciplinary film practices, immersive media, motion graphics and expanded cinema.
-She uses both analogue and digital methods for the production and presentation of installations and single screen works.
+She also works as an independent creative director, with a particular interest in interdisciplinary film practices, immersive media, motion graphics and expanded cinema.

-Currently Louise is working on a project called Our Machines and has recently completed a research project in collaboration with The Slade School of Art Research Centre called Motion in Form.
-This project included a series of exhibitions, workshops and a symposium exploring the specific qualities of analogue film as an expanded form of communication in a digital age.
+Currently Louise is working on a project called Our Machines which includes a series of exhibitions, a research project in collaboration with The Slade School of Art Research Centre called Motion in Form, and a conference presentation.
+Our Machines has more recently evolved into a creative studio practice which also explores the expanded field of graphic design.